Reports: Customizing a Pivot Table

 Sorting a Pivot column by its values (by the values of the columns in Row shelf): This option allows you to sort Pivot Table column data in ascending or descending order by its actual values.

 To sort a pivot table by its column values:

 - Right-click the column header or on any cell of the corresponding pivot table column whose values has to be sorted.

-- In the pop up menu, select the required sort order and then By Column (column specific) option.
+- In the pop-up menu, select the required sort order and then the By Column (column specific) option.

 For example, if a pivot table has Product category and Product columns in Row shelf (Row Orientation), initially the Product Categories and Products will be ordered alphabetically in ascending order.
 When corresponding columns are sorted in descending order as described above, Pivot data will be rearranged as shown in the screenshots below.

 Sorting a Pivot Table column by its corresponding data values(by values of the column in the Data shelf): This option allows you to sort Pivot Table columns based on data values corresponding to each pivot column value.

 To sort a pivot table based on its data values: